Webcomics-Hub/LinkTree-Replacement/README.md

 <h1 align="center"> Linktree Alternative from Webcomics Hub </h1>
-<h2>Get this if like me you hate NFT's and think companies shouldn't involve themselves with NFTs</h2>
+<h2>Get this if like me you hate NFT's & Crypto and think they have no place anywhere on earth</h2>

 <p align="center"> <a href="links.webcomicshub.co.uk">This is what my site looks like</a> </p>